keetsm1/githubers-SOEN341_Project_F25/Sprint3/SprintPlan.md

 ---

 ## 📝 Key Highlights
-- Functional **event creation, listing, and management system** completed.
+- **Friend Requests and Following** implemeted with UI flows and persistence.
-- **Supabase database** successfully integrated with authentication and data sync.
+- **Save-to-Calender** added on event card with state retained on reload.
 - **Frontend enhancements**: filtering, event starring, and responsive design.
 - **Backend logic** implemented for CRUD event operations.
 - Documentation, sprint notes, and wiki consistently maintained.